tokkonopapa/WordPress-IP-Geo-Block/README.md

 Then you can find `ZZ` as a country code in the list of `Blocked by countries` on the `statistics` tab of this plugin's option page.

-For more details, see `samples.php` combined together within this package.

 #### Can I change user agent strings when fetching services ? ####

 Yes.
 The default is something like `Wordpress/4.0; ip-geo-block 1.2.0`.